The purpose of the Section is to enhance recognition of the importance of Animal Law to the state of Montana and to the legal profession.

 Works to provide opportunities for health care attorneys licensed in Montana to interact with one another through educational activities.

-Contact: Tom Donohoe, Chair
+Contact: Vacant, Chair

 The purpose of the Section is to establish and maintain an organization comprised of Montana attorneys, law students, and tribal court practitioners who are engaged in or interested in the practice of Indian or Tribal Law.
 The Section will seek to provide a forum for the exchange of information relevant to the practice of Indian or Tribal Law.